nicholaslws/BSF-projects/SOP/SOP.md

 The nurseries are then covered with a paper towel which is secured by a cut-out cover to prevent phorids from infesting the nursery.
 They are placed in individual small cages before being put into the large cage according to their line.
-The nurseries are left there for one to two weeks before being trayed.
+The nurseries are left there for seven to ten days before being trayed.
 Midway through, it is good to mix and aerate the nurseries to prevent any caking of the chicken feed.

 Using chicken feed (\~$3/kg) nurseries will add on quite a substantial amount to our expenses.
-Food waste nurseries are probably more financially sustainable but it might lead to losses from escapees.
+Food waste nurseries are probably more financially sustainable but it might lead to losses from escapees or slower growth of the larvae.
 We have tried food waste nurseries before but did not quantify losses.
 Nurseries comprised of a food waste + chicken feed (or okara) mix have shown to be effective, and could minimize escapes by being slightly drier and provide more structure to the substrate.
 This will require further investigation to determine a suitable nursery mix.

 We have been playing around with doubling the ratio of food to maggot ratio in a larger container.
 This is similar to the ratio used by Steffi